Best Zero Torque Putters 2026

 What makes a putter zero torque?

-In the putting stroke, the putter face usually rotates naturally to some degree during the take away.
-This can be problematic if you don't return the face to square at impact.
+During the putting stroke, the putter face typically rotates to some extent during the takeaway.
+This can become an issue if the face isn’t returned square at impact.

-Zero torque putters are designed to keep the putter face square to the target line (in other words, it doesn't open or close) by positioning the center of gravity (CG) directly under the shaft axis.
-This reduces head twisting during the stroke and makes it easier to return the putter face back to square at impact with minimal effort, thus improving consistency and accuracy on the greens.
+Zero-torque putters are designed to keep the face square to the target line, meaning it doesn’t open or close, by positioning the center of gravity (CG) directly beneath the shaft axis.
+This setup helps reduce twisting in the head throughout the stroke and makes it easier to return the face to square at impact with minimal effort, improving both consistency and accuracy on the greens.

 What are the best zero torque putters?

-The PXG Allen putter is another one that really impressed us in testing, while the Odyssey S2S Jailbird is another very popular model that we enjoyed testing.
+The PXG, Toulon, Wilson and TaylorMade models also really impressed us in testing, while the Odyssey S2S Jailbird is another very popular model that we enjoyed testing.

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.